 - You fold up the deck and flatten down the handles to wheel this machine anywhere for fast and convenient storage.

 - Since there is no electricity required, you can load up this treadmill to travel with you anywhere.

-- This is the lightest treadmill in the class, so it's extremely easy to just wheel out of sight.
+- This is the lightest treadmill in the class, so it's effortless to just wheel out of sight.

 - There is no way to change the incline or the speed of the belt.
 This is strictly a manual treadmill.

-- The Sunny Health and Fitness Manual Treadmill has an LCD that shows the traditional treadmill data, but it is very small.
+- The Sunny Health and Fitness Manual Treadmill has an LCD that shows the traditional treadmill data, but it is minimal.

 - All manual operation – no electric required

 - LCD console needs only two AA batteries

 - Folds up to slide under a bed or roll into a closet

 - Maximum user weight rating of 220-pounds